Allen-Tildesley/examples/python_examples/README.md

 The [User Guide](./GUIDE.md) contains some comments on the Python language, some notes to assist in running the programs, and some typical results.
-We have used Python 3.6.0 for testing.
+We have used Python 3.7.5 (and before that, 3.6.0) for testing.
 The Python versions do not require building, they are simply run through the Python interpreter.